 How old is your cat in human years?
 If you’ve ever wondered, one way to estimate a cat’s age in human years is to multiply it by seven.
 So, a one-year-old cat is roughly equivalent to a seven-year-old human.

 This method isn’t exact, but it’s a helpful way to gauge how old your feline friend is.
-Of course, cats don’t age at the same rate as humans.
-Kittens grow quickly during their first year of life and reach adulthood around the age of two.

 After that, they enter their senior years (around 7 years old for cats), during which time they may start to slow down and experience some health issues common in older animals.
 While seven years may not seem like a long time in human terms, it’s actually quite a significant portion of a cat’s life span.
 The average lifespan for domestic cats is 12-14 years, so if your cat is seven years old, he or she still has many happy and healthy years ahead!